Original Text of the article in Spanish here

 Since its inception, among the women awarded we have seen educators, doctors, economists... women who are real leaders in their country, and above all concerned about education.
 Are education and equal opportunities keys to the African continent?

 Yes, as we've seen in Harambee over the last twenty years, education is the key to improving people.
 And improving someone's education improves his family, his environment and his country.
 And it's very inspiring to see the example of other people.
 Especially for women, who in some areas of sub-Saharan Africa are the most forgotten of all.

-In Harambee NGDO we believe in giving opportunities to all Africans, so they can move their countries forward.
+At Harambee NGDO we believe in giving opportunities to all Africans, so they can move their countries forward.
 But women need more help to achieve this.
-They’re all the hope of Africa.
+They're all the hope of Africa.